 Does a Poor UX Lead To Lower Search Engine Rankings?

 Google especially is placing more and more emphasis on website owners providing a positive user experience for visitors, and it can affect your rankings, positively or negatively.
 At SEO Inc, we confidently state UX will affect your rankings, conversion rates, and bounce rates.
-And that adds up to gaining or losing traffic, rankings and new clients
+And that adds up to gaining or losing traffic, rankings, and new clients.

 One area Google and Bing are focusing on is site speed.
 We talked about it earlier, and it’s worth mentioning again.
-Sites that are slow to load will be disadvantaged when it comes to getting higher placements in the SERP results.
+Sites that are slow to load will be disadvantaged when getting higher placements in the SERP results.
 It’s not something that will bring a manual penalty or lead to your site being deindexed, but it can lower your rankings and increase your bounce rates.

 Every website owner needs to look at their website from a visitor’s point of view to tweak, test, and make design changes or adjustments that will improve the UX.